g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 #### Attack: Ads

 This one is arguable: the current web economy couldn't exist without ads.
 My response is to precommit to using any micropayment solution that people can get to work.
 Also to actually buy things from creators I like.
-In the meantime no-one gets to spam me with gigabytes of unwanted content and follow me around.
+In the meantime no-one gets to spam me with gigabytes of ugly unwanted content and follow me around.

 But besides being ugly, besides following you without your consent, they take your time. <a href="{{hulce}}">Two-thirds</a> of all script execution time is due to third-party scripts, mostly ads and trackers.
 My own network analytics say that 15% of all my requests are to ad servers.
 This is hours of your life per year. <a href="#fn:1" id="fnref:1">1</a>